 My sister, two friends, and I flew to Cairns on June 17, 2019.
 Cairns is located in northeast Queensland and is known as the gateway to the Great Barrier Reef.
 We stayed at Gilligan’s Hostel, which had fun activities for us to do each night, such as a Talent Show, Karaoke, and Ladies Night!
 If anyone is interested in visiting the GBR and looking for a fun time, I highly recommend staying here!

 Cairns isn’t a city- it’s a small, coastal, resort area with a lot of restaurants and hotels.
 We enjoyed shopping on the main promenade in Cairns and swimming in the man-made lagoon, but there wasn’t too much else to do.
+Check out this post if you want to learn more about the best things to do in Cairns!
 We had three days in Cairns- one was spent shopping/hanging out at the lagoon and the other two were spent exploring what northeast Queensland is most famous for: the reef and the rainforest.

 Cairns Travel Guide: The Reef